MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## PowerShell

-`powershell` is a shortcut for the [PowerShell task](tasks/utility/powershell.md).
+The `powershell` keyword is a shortcut for the [PowerShell task](tasks/utility/powershell.md).
-It will run a script in PowerShell on Windows.
+It runs a script in PowerShell on Windows.

 # [Schema](#tab/schema)